 - Canadian Pacific/Soo Line owns the tracks and platform.

-The Trains That Server The Sturtevant Depot
+Trains You Can See The Sturtevant Depot

 The Hiawatha is the only train that serves this depot.
 Amtrak runs 14 daily Hiawatha Trains (Monday-Saturday), 7 in each direction; on Sunday, trains 329 and 330 do not run.